 - a.
 Be registered as an investment advisor under the Investment Advisor's Act of 1940 or comparable legislation, unless the manager represent and warrants that it is exempt from such registration under applicable law. - b.
 Agree to enter into a contract with the Plan requiring them to perform their services consistent with the fiduciary services established under (a) the Investment Advisor's Act of 1940; (b) California law applicable to fiduciaries of public employee retirement systems, which includes the California State Constitution, Art.
 XVI sec.
 17 and the San Jose Municipal Code and/or (c) terms and conditions substantially comparable to the foregoing that are satisfactory to the Plan. - 2.
 The nature and size of the manager's mandate shall be consistent with: - a.
-The asset allocation policy of the Plan; - Applicable constraints (e.g. manager or strategy concentrations) contained in this Investment Policy Statement; and the total Plan active risk limit(s)1 contained in the risk section of this IPS. - 3.
+The asset allocation policy of the Plan; - b.
+Applicable constraints (e.g. manager or strategy concentrations) contained in this Investment Policy Statement; and the total Plan active risk limit(s)1 contained in the risk section of this IPS. - 3.
 Notwithstanding paragraph 2) b) above, the CIO shall not approve the selection of an investment management firm for mandates that exceed the following limits:

-Basis Description Strategy Limit 2
+Basis Description Strategy Limit

 Separately managed accounts (active) 15%

-Commingled funds and SMAs (public, passive) No limit 3
+Commingled funds and SMAs (public, passive) No limit

 Vehicle Commingled funds (public, active) 15%

 Commingled funds (hedge funds) 15%

 Commingled funds (private strategies) 15%4

 Public Passive strategies No limit

-Markets 5 Active strategies 15%
+Markets Active strategies 15%

-Transaction Limit 6
+Private Markets Transaction Limit

-Delessie Marteste Total \$ commitment to asset class (e.g. Private Debt) 150% of Board-approved pacing
+Total \$ commitment to asset class (e.g. Private Debt) 150% of Board-approved pacing

-Private Markets plan (cumulative) 7
+plan (cumulative)

-(excluding Primary fund commitment (1st allocation to mgr.)
+Primary fund commitment (1st allocation to mgr.)
 2%

-venture capital) Primary fund commitment (follow-on) 3%
+Primary fund commitment (follow-on) 3%

 Secondary fund investment 1%